AlessandroLovo/EW2-heatwaves/README.md

 One of the exercises for the second Critical Earth ESR Workshop (April 2022, Berg en Dal, Netherlands)

 # Description
 In this exercise you will deal with machine learning prediction of heatwaves.
+For instructions please view [the exercises pdf](GM_Assignment.pdf).

 # Running the code
 There are two main option to perform this exercise: either on your local machine, or on google Colab.